Stivooo/mimicry-js/README.md

 // }
 ```

-### Nested array of configurations with field generators
+### Nested arrays of configurations with field generators

 The builder checks the values of arrays in the provided fields to handle nested generators.